atomjump/atomjumpcom-content-only/appliance.md

 If you are using the AtomJump Messaging app, and you want notifications on your phone:

 Your phone should be connected to the same company Wifi or VPN network as the server.
-The 'Loop Server URL' address to use under the 'Private Server' link on the app login page is:
+The address to use under the 'Private Server' link, or the 'Pair with a Private Server' address on the app homepage, is:

 ```
 http://[your server IP or host]:5100/vendor/atomjump/loop-server/